easterneas/easterneas/README.md

 - 🌱 Graduated Full Stack Javascript bootcamp from Hacktiv8
 - 🔭 I'm working as a Full Stack Javascript instructor at Hacktiv8, while also doing side projects
-- 👯 I’m looking to collaborate on an upcoming open source project, The Seed project

 ## Fun fact